Gopennnnn/Gopennnnn/README.md

 ### Hi! 👋 I'm Alfin Syahri.

 An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+I've enjoyed Koltin and make it the main language in creating a project.

 - 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>